AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

 To reiterate a point from earlier; this isn't theoretically correct.
 What this actually defines is the Cantor space, but I'll be treating it like the reals.

-And yes, in case you were wondering, Haskell doesn't complain about the unicode.
+And, in case you were wondering, Haskell doesn't complain about the unicode.

 An important function for manipulating streams will be `ana`, short for "anamorphism".
 This is just an unfold operation without a base-case since it's going to be used to define infinite data structures.